-Achieving a perfect score on the PSAT would be a testament to your effort and ability to stay focused on pursuing your goals over time.
-Not only is it a rare feat that would lead to National Merit awards and scholarships, but it also may predict a perfect SAT score for your college applications!
+Achieving a perfect score on the PSAT is a testament to your effort and ability to stay focused on pursuing your goals over time.
+Not only is it a rare feat that would certainly lead to National Merit recognition, but it might also predict a perfect SAT score for your college applications!

-Not only is the PSAT/NMSQT important for National Merit, but it also helps predict your SAT scores.
-Read about how your PSAT performance predicts your SAT scores here.
+The PSAT/NMSQT is not just important for National Merit—it also predicts your SAT scores.
+Read about how your PSAT performance can predict your SAT scores in our guide.

-Are you a 9th grader wondering if you should take the PSAT?
+Are you a 9th grader wondering whether you should take the PSAT?
 Check out this article before making your decision.
-If you do take the test as a younger student, what would be a good score as a freshman on the PSAT?
+If you do take the test, you'll probably want to know what a good PSAT score for a freshman is.